JMorris1575/breadandbutter/README.md

-# breadandbutter
+# Bread and Butter Notes
-The repository for the Bread and Butter Notes website I hope to build
+This website will, I hope, facilitate the members of my family writing short notes about what is going on in their lives in order to keep in contact with one another.